Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Conclusions

-This is corroborated by power-law fits to turbulent energy spectra in a range that is solely based on the transfer functions.
+The impact of the forcing mixture is corroborated by power-law fits to turbulent energy spectra in a range that is solely based on the transfer functions.
 Although the resolution is barely sufficient to resolve inertial-range scaling (for high Mach numbers, the fit range is shifted toward the bottleneck range in which the spectrum functions are tilted), we can nevertheless discern some trends.
 The slopes $\beta_u$ of the pure velocity spectra $E_u(k)$ show the expected dependence on the Mach number.
 While $\beta_u\approx -5/3$ for the lowest Mach number, the slope approaches $-2$ (Burgers turbulence) for higher Mach numbers (if the forcing is mainly solenoidal, the slope even falls below $-2$).
 We do not find a clear separation of scalings below and above the sonic wavenumber, as proposed in \cite{Galtier2011}.
 Based on our analysis, the inertial range crosses the sonic wavenumber and the slope gradually changes with increasing Mach number.
 However, as mentioned above, this also entails a stronger bias by the bottleneck effect.
 The compressible energy density spectrum $E_w(k)$ tends to become shallower with increasing Mach number, with $\beta_w$ between about $-4/3$ and $-5/3$ depending on the forcing.
 The dependence of the slope $\beta_v$ for the variable $v=\rho^{1/3}u$ on the weighing of solenoidal and compressive modes deserves closer attention.
 In \cite{Kritsuk2007}, the Kolmogorov value of $-5/3$ was proposed for $\beta_v$ as a universal scaling exponent.
 With increasing Mach number, we find that $\beta_v$ tends to be closer to $-5/3$ for increasingly compressive forcing.
-In contrast to \cite{Federrath2010,Federrath2013}, we do not find a much steeper slope provided that the range of power-law fits is constrained by vanishing transfer functions.
+In contrast to \cite{Federrath2010,Federrath2013}, we do not find a much steeper slope provided that the range of power-law fits is constrained by vanishing transfer functions (e.g.\ $\beta_v=-2.1$ for $\langle\mathrm{Ma}^2\rangle^{1/2}\approx 5.5$ and $\zeta=0$ in \cite{Federrath2010} was obtained for a wavenumber range that is more strongly affected by the forcing term $ \mathcal{F}^\shellK$ in the shell-energy equation~(\ref{eq:RateEkin_shell}) than in the range we obtain from our transfer analysis).
 Taken by themselves, the spectrum functions $E_v(k)$ do not exclude steeper fits.
 Galtier \& Banerjee \cite{Galtier2011} indeed favor a broader definition of compressible turbulence, with a scale-dependent compressible contribution to the energy flux in addition to a scale-invariant major component that can be identified with the advective component of the kinetic energy flux.
 Interpreted in this theoretical framework, our findings indicate that inertial-range scaling in the more specific sense of nearly constant energy flux is limited to a certain region in parameter space in which the net compressible contribution is relatively small.
 A direct comparison to observational data is difficult because the full three-dimensional structure of the velocity and density fields has to be reconstructed.
 For example, observations of star-forming clouds favor scaling exponents in between the Kolmogorov and Burgers exponents \cite{Federrath2010,Roman2011}.
 By using indicators such as density PDFs, some evidence has been found that the driving mechanism resembles mixed forcing \cite{Kainul2013}.